 So Microsoft has confirmed that the vast majority of apps for Windows 7 will be compatible with Windows 10.
 However, the company has still established the Desktop App Assure team to fix app compatibility issues that might emerge after a Windows 10 or Office 365 update.

-Users can file a ticket via FastTrack to get some input from a Microsoft engineer.
+Users can file a ticket via FastTrack to get some input from a Microsoft engine10er.
 Desktop App Assure is a freely available service for users with a Microsoft 365 Enterprise subscription.

-Mainstream Microsoft support for Windows 7 will cease on January 14, 2020.
-Yet, Netmarketshare data highlights that Win 7 still has a 36.9 percent market share.
-However, Mr. Anderson’s confirmation that nearly all Win 7 apps will be compatible with Windows 10 might convince more users to make the switch to Windows 10 during 2019.
+Mainstream Microsoft support for Windows 7 will officially cease on January 14, 2020.
+Yet, Netmarketshare data highlights that Win 7 still has a 30 percent market share.
+However, Mr. Anderson’s confirmation that nearly all Win 7 apps will be compatible with Windows 10 might convince more users to make the switch to Windows 10.

 RELATED ARTICLES TO CHECK OUT: